 - Dads and Their Daughters– This article highlights the long term effect Dads have on their daughters.

-- The Meaning of Money– a tool to help you determine what money means to you to help you make good joint decisions on spending/saving.
+- The Meaning of Money– a tool from Gottman Institute to help you determine what money means to you so you make good joint decisions on spending/saving.